netenglabs/bgperf2/README.md

 I haven't tested remote targets.

 ## What it does
-bgperf creates containers of bgp software to be performance tested.
+bgperf2 creates containers of bgp software to be performance tested.
 It then can run either one off tests "bench" or a group of tests "batch".
 It will create graphs to help you understand what the bgp software is doing as well as to compare across batches.

-bgperf has two main ways of producing prefixes for BGP performance testing.
+bgperf2 has two main ways of producing prefixes for BGP performance testing.
 The first way uses either BIRD or EXABGP to create prefixes and send them.
 These are pretty lightweight, so it's easy to generate hundreds (or even thousands) of neighbors with a small amount (hundreds or thousands) or prefixes.
 BIRD is generally faster, so it is the default but EXABGP is around for some extra testing.